 The Legacy Walk

-Chicago’s Boystown neighborhood is where you’ll find the only outdoor LGBTQ+ history museum in the world.
+Chicago’s Northalsted (also known as Boystown) neighborhood is where you’ll find the only outdoor LGBTQ+ history museum in the world.

 The Legacy Walk features 35 (and counting) rainbow memorial markers, commemorating the life and work of notable lesbian, gay, bisexual, and transgender heroes.
 The markers, which are fixed to 25-foot rainbow monuments, bring the city’s rich LGBTQ+ legacy to life on the streets of historic Boystown.